carmine560/trading-assistant/README.md

 ### Replace Watchlist with Hyper SBI 2 Ranking ###

-The following `watch_tick_count` replaces the stocks in the Watchlists window with new ones recognized in the Rankings window.
+The following `watch_tick_count` action replaces the stocks in the Watchlists window with new ones recognized in the Rankings window.

-> **Note** The Rankings window is updated in real-time, but text
+> **Note**: Hyper SBI updates the Rankings window in real-time, but
-> recognition is not as accurate as the scraped market data above.
+> the text recognition by Tesseract is not as accurate as the scraped
+> market data above.

 ``` python
 watch_tick_count = [